Benedictteo05/OSA_notes/Application Security/L4 - Session Management & Security.md

 - Only when you go to the next tab, it will refresh the session id

 **Singleton**
-- Same data in the some scope, but session id will refresh in different scope
+- Same data in the same scope, but session id will refresh in different scope

 ### Session Management (Client)
 - Cookies